sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/cltv/index.md

 ---
-title: CLTV
+title: CLTV - Check LockTime Verify
 version: 0.1.0
 description: Time locks in scryptTS
 ---

-Using scryptTS we can write smart contracts that can only be unlocked after a certain amount of time has passed.
+We can write smart contracts that can only be unlocked after a certain amount of time has passed.
 We leverage the [nLocktime](https://wiki.bitcoinsv.io/index.php/NLocktime_and_nSequence) field of Bitcoin transactions:

 ```ts
 class CheckLockTimeVerify extends SmartContract {